Crystal Palace transmitting station: Digital switchover

 The Government's plans for digital switchover were based on the use of almost all current analogue TV transmitter sites.
 Crystal Palace remained a key part of the network after analogue was switched off in the London area in April 2012.
 In July 2007 it was confirmed by Ofcom that Crystal Palace would remain an A group transmitter after DSO (digital switchover).
 This was partially reversed with the 700 MHz Clearance that resulted in the use of Channels 55 and 56 for digital television both outside the A Group.

 The transmitter is only one of two (the other being the ITV Granada transmitter at Winter Hill) that alone provides ITV and BBC services for the whole of their region, although still supported by the usual network of relays.
 Between opening in 1974 and January 1982, the main transmitter at Bluebell Hill broadcast ITV London signals to much of north and central Kent.
 However, the Independent Broadcasting Authority (IBA), the then regulator of commercial television, reorganised the ITV franchises which saw Bluebell Hill transferred to a new south and south-east dual-region of ITV (Television South – TVS), which took effect from 1 January 1982.
-Bluebell Hill now transmits ITV Meridian and BBC ONE South East.
+Bluebell Hill now transmits ITV Meridian and BBC South East.

-As one would expect for the largest transmitter in the country – by population coverage – Crystal Palace transmitter, remained an A group, (which was its original analogue group) both during dual running (analogue & low power pre-DSO digital) and full power digital after DSO.
-However, in March 2018, during the transmitters 700 MHz clearance, the temporary MUXES 7 and 8 were moved out of group to CH55 and CH56.
-Thus, reception of the latter two MUXES now requires a wideband or K group aerial (see graph).
-MUXES 7 and 8 are, however, due to be switched off sometime before 2023.
+As one would expect for the largest transmitter in the country – by population coverage – Crystal Palace transmitter remained an A group, (which was its original analogue group) both during dual running (analogue and low-power pre-DSO digital) and full-power digital after DSO.
+However, in March 2018, during the transmitter's 700 MHz clearance, the temporary MUXES 7 and 8 were moved out of group to CH55 and CH56.
+Thus, reception of the latter two MUXES now requires a wideband or K group aerial.
+MUXES 7 and 8 were, however, due to be switched off sometime before 2023.

 On 18 April 2012, a public lighting display was performed from the tower to mark the last day of analogue TV broadcasts from the transmitter.

+Relay stations

+The three most powerful relays are Reigate (covering a large area of south Surrey and northern areas of West Sussex), Guildford (for the Guildford area and parts of south west Surrey) and Hemel Hempstead (parts of Hertfordshire).
+There are also low-power relays situated across Greater London and also in parts of Kent, West Sussex, Surrey, Oxfordshire, Buckinghamshire and Hertfordshire.

 Channels listed by frequency

 Analogue radio (AM medium wave)

-These frequencies were used by Lots Road until Tuesday 25 September 2007.
+These frequencies were used by Lots Road until Tuesday 25 September 2001.